 Of the Tualatin, Gatschet states “six miles west of Forest Grove on the eastern slope of a wooded hill which slants towards McCloud’s farm...”

 This description join that of McMinnville (Linfield) College professor Brumbach who at the turn of the 20th century was excavating mounds in the Tualatin area.
 Brumbach initiated excavations on at least one mounds uncovering numerous artifacts and skeletons of Kalapuyans.
 It appears much of the artifacts were sent to the Smithsonian Institution but they are as yet undiscovered in the collections.

 Linfield has been asked if they have such collections, but they appear to not have kept the collections.
 The collections many have gone with Brumbach when he left for a Chemistry appointments at Dennison University or University of California, or they are at the Museum of Oregon Anthropology in Eugene.

 Apparently the tribes tried to protect their burials but in time gave in to continuous pressures.
 The tribes likely stopped practicing the traditions and the new generations stopped protecting the mounds.
 Found in the mounds are many items from the colonization period (copper, coins, buttons) indicating that mound building was practiced up to the 1850s.
 Some scholars have suggested it was a previous culture, but it appears to be the work of the present living culture of the 19th century.

 Ideally it would be best to find the artifacts and human remains mentioned by Brumbach to determine what they are by the archaeologists at the Grand Ronde tribe.
-Thus far, there has been no Brumbach archive discovered.
+Thus far, there has been no Brumbach archive or collection discovered.